Efficiently Embedding Dynamic Knowledge Graphs: Related Work

 \spara{Dynamic Graph Embedding.} Different from KG embedding, graph embedding usually only learns vertex embeddings based on structural proximities without considering relational semantics on edges.
-Recently, some graph embedding models focus on dealing with dynamics to acquire high-quality evolving embeddings of vertices.
-DynamicTriad~\cite{zhou2018dynamic} and DyRep~\cite{trivedi2019dyrep} preserves structural information and evolving patterns of a graph to learn vertex embeddings, which are used for vertex classification, link prediction, and etc. at the next time step.
+Recently, some graph embedding models have focused on dealing with dynamics to acquire high-quality evolving embeddings of vertices.
+DynamicTriad~\cite{zhou2018dynamic} and DyRep~\cite{trivedi2019dyrep} preserve structural information and evolving patterns of a graph to learn vertex embeddings, which are used for vertex classification, link prediction, and etc. at the next time step.
 However, DynamicTriad can only be applied when vertices are fixed, and DyRep does not support the online updating of existing vertex embeddings.
+MTSN~\cite{liu2021motif} learns vertex embeddings by integrating motif features and temporal evolution information into graph neural networks, but it cannot update vertex embeddings in an online scenario, and it was extended to large scale temporal data for scalable temporal graph embedding~\cite{gao2022scalable}.
 GraphSAGE~\cite{hamilton2017inductive} is an inductive model utilizing neighbor attributes to generate embeddings for previously unseen data, but it cannot update embeddings of existing vertices when the graph has changed.
-DepthLGP~\cite{ma2018depthlgp} leverages Laplacian Gaussian process and deep learning to learn vertex embeddings, and it only infers the embeddings of new vertices when facing a graph update.
-Both of DHPE~\cite{zhu2018high} and DANE~\cite{li2017attributed} use matrix decomposition to learn vertex embeddings of a static graph, and matrix perturbation to incrementally update vertex embeddings to adapt to graph changes.
+DepthLGP~\cite{ma2018depthlgp} leverages a Laplacian Gaussian process and deep learning to learn vertex embeddings, and it only infers the embeddings of new vertices when facing a graph update.
+Both DHPE~\cite{zhu2018high} and DANE~\cite{li2017attributed} use matrix decomposition to learn vertex embeddings of a static graph, and matrix perturbation to incrementally update vertex embeddings to adapt to graph changes.
 DNE~\cite{du2018dynamic} extends skip-gram based graph embedding methods to the dynamic scenario.
-It decomposes the skip-gram objective function to support learning the embedding of each vertex separately, so it can calculate the embeddings of new vertices.
+It decomposes the skip-gram objective function to support learning the embedding of each vertex separately, so that it can calculate the embeddings of new vertices.
 It also measures the influence of graph changes on the original vertices to update their embeddings.
+DRLAN~\cite{liu2020dynamic} models time-evolving structural and attribute changes with matrix calculations to incrementally update vertex embeddings in a timely manner.